-Say “hello” to your brand new two-year-old toddler (plus one month!).
+Say “hello” to your two-year-old toddler (plus one month!).
 What a long way your little one has come in such a short time.
 Just two years ago, he was a helpless newborn.
 And now, he’s running, jumping, skipping and maybe even talking!
-What should you expect in terms of 25 month old toddler development milestones*?
+What should you expect in terms of 2 year and 1 month old toddler development milestones*?

 Let’s find out.

 *Please keep in mind that toddler development milestones are not set in stone, and every child will grow at his own pace.
 However, should you be concerned about your little one’s growth, do consult your paediatrician.

 2 Year and 1 Month Old Development and Milestones: Is Your Toddler on Track?

 At 25 months, your child should be learning to run smoother, and turn corners easier.
 He can also go up and down the stairs, and jump.
 Not only will parents be running after their very own little Speedy Gonzales, they better watch out because he will also develop the skill to walk backwards, right about now.

 Most toddlers this age are 86.3-88 cm tall, weighing 12.3-12.4 kg.
 Their head circumference will be around 47.3-48.4 cm.

 Oh, and did we mention that he will also be capable of opening cupboards and drawers?
 Children at this age are extremely resourceful and have no concept of danger.
 Therefore don’t wait for them to hit their 2 year and 1 month old toddler development milestones before you decide to start childproofing.